sair-lab/SeqACE/README.md

 ## Usage

 We provide scripts to train and evaluate the scene coordinate regression networks.
-In the following sections we'll detail some of the main command line options that can be used to customize the behavior of both the training and the pose estimation script.
+In the following sections, we'll detail some of the main command line options that can be used to customize the behavior of both the training and the pose estimation script.

 ### Training

 First, keypoints need to be extracted and matched offline to enable sequence-based training.
-We provide the `feature_matching_for_traing.py` script where `dataroot` and `sequences` need to be modified according to your own paths.
+We provide the `feature_matching_for_traing.py` script where `dataroot` and `sequences` must be modified according to your own paths.

 ```shell
 python feature_matching_for_traing.py <dataroot> <sequences>